David-OConnor/causal_grav/README.md

 Thought, re inst acc vs causal:
  - Gravity from central masses in the system will have a similar effect between the two; they are the same for stationary masses.
  - Gravity from edge masses will be different, as they move more; it takes a longer time for grav to propograte from these after they move.
+ - For rotating masses like galaxies, perhaps the causal setup would cause no notable affects to the distribution vice the naive n-body simulation, as each angular area is interchangeable.
+Would masses migrating radially change this?

 ## Wide binaries